NeoRassinin/Maize/README.md

 ## 🌽 About The Project

 This project provides a **modular ML pipeline** to assess the germination potential of corn (maize) kernels.
-It includes image segmentation using U-Net, feature extraction (skeleton, contour, bounding boxes), and classification using various ML algorithms (Random Forest, SHAP explainability, etc).
+It includes image segmentation using U-Net, feature extraction (skeleton, contour, bounding boxes), and classification using various ML algorithms (Random Forest, SVR, Adaboost, LR, SHAP explainability, etc).

 ###  Why This Project